-(1) Advertising Liquor in a Retail Liquor Store.
+- (1) Advertising Liquor in a Retail Liquor Store.
 ORS 471.750(2) allows signs and displays advertising distilled spirits products in retail liquor stores and gives the Commission the authority to regulate this advertising.
-The Commission prohibits advertising liquor in a retail liquor store other than this rule, OAR 845-015-0092 and 845-012-0093 permit.

-(2) General Requirements.
-The Commission allows signs and displays that:

-(a) Comply with ORS 471.750(2), and Bureau of Alcohol, Tobacco and Firearms (ATF) regulations;

-(b) Are temporary in nature and not permanent fixtures in the retail liquor store;

-(c) Are truthful, in good taste and not lewd, sexist or racist;

-(d) Do not obstruct another distillery's products;

-(e) Advertise a rebate (as OAR 845-015-0055 allows), sweepstakes or offer a premium or an on-pack for the consumer.
-However,

-(A) The sign or display must not include a sample of the premium or on-pack but may include a picture.

-(B) The sweepstakes or premium offer must not require the purchase of liquor in order to receive a prize or merchandise, unless the manufacturer or distillery representative donates the prize or merchandise to a charitable cause or community non-profit entity.

-(C) When the on-pack is liquor, it must:

-(i) Not exceed one 50 ml per bottle;

-(ii) Not be a 50 ml that has a current, regular listing;

-(iii) Be attached to a non-like product; and

-(iv) Be attached only to bottles 750 ml in size or larger.

-(3) Signs and displays must not contain:

-(a) False or misleading information;

-(b) Claims that the alcoholic beverage has curative or therapeutic effects;

-(c) Claims that any government agency endorses or supports the alcoholic beverage;

-(d) Materials so appealing to minors that it encourages them to purchase, possess or drink alcoholic beverages;

-(e) A person displayed drinking an alcoholic beverage;

-(f) Material that encourages the use of an alcoholic beverage because of its intoxicating effect;

-(g) Statements or illustrations that an alcoholic beverage causes athletic or sexual or artistic success or sexual prowess;

-(h) Material that encourages excessive or rapid consumption.

-(4) In addition to the requirements and restrictions in sections (2) and (3) of this rule, the Commission may prohibit any sign it deems inappropriate for use in a retail liquor store.

-(5) Sign and Display Approval Process.
-A Commission Merchandising Committee must approve all signs and display materials.
-The distillery representatives must submit materials (pictures or facsimiles are acceptable) for approval at least 30 days before the first day of placement requested by the representative.
-The Committee will make a decision and notify the representative within 15 working days of the receipt of the request.
-The Commissioners may review the decision.

-(6) The Commission allows and must approve the sale and distribution of on-packs.

-(7) For this rule,

-(a) "Sweepstakes" means a contest for prizes not prohibited by law and offered by a distillery or its representative.
-A participant may pick up an entry blank at a retail liquor store, but any prize must be delivered to the winner at a location other than a retail liquor store.

-(b) "Premium" means an item, offered to promote a product, which a person may order from the distillery or its representative.
+The Commission prohibits advertising liquor in a retail liquor store other than as permitted by this rule and OAR 845-015-0177. - (2) General Requirements.
+The Commission allows signs and displays that: - (a) Comply with ORS 471.750(2), and Alcohol and Tobacco Tax and Trade Bureau (TTB) regulations; - (b) Are temporary in nature and not permanent fixtures in the retail liquor store; - (c) Are truthful, in good taste and not lewd, sexist or racist; - (d) Do not obstruct another distillery's products; - (e) Advertise a rebate (as OAR 845-015-0165 allows), sweep-stakes or offer a premium or an on-pack for the consumer.
+However, - (A) The sweepstakes or premium offer must not require the purchase of liquor in order to receive a prize or merchandise, unless the manufacturer or distillery representative donates the prize or merchandise to a charitable cause or community non-profit entity. - (B) When the on-pack is liquor, it must: - (i) Not exceed one 50 ml per bottle, unless an exception is approved by Commission staff; - (ii) Not be a size that has a current, regular listing; - (iii) Be attached to a non-like product; and - (iv) Be attached only to bottles 750 ml in size or larger. - (3) Signs and displays must not contain: - (a) False or misleading information; - (b) Claims that the alcoholic beverage has curative or therapeutic effects; - (c) Claims that any government agency endorses or supports the alcoholic beverage; - (d) Materials so appealing to minors that it encourages them to purchase, possess or drink alcoholic beverages; - (e) A person appearing to be under 26 years of age displayed drinking an alcoholic beverage; - (f) Material that encourages the use of an alcoholic beverage because of its intoxicating effect; - (g) Statements or illustrations that an alcoholic beverage causes athletic or sexual or artistic success or sexual prowess; - (h) Material that encourages excessive or rapid consumption. - (4) In addition to the requirements and restrictions in sections (2) and (3) of this rule, the Commission may prohibit any sign it deems inappropriate for use in a retail liquor store. - (5) The Commission retains the right to remove point of sale material(s) the Commission finds objectionable. - (6) The Commission allows and must approve the sale and distribution of on-packs. - (7) For this rule: - (a) "Sweepstakes" means a contest for prizes not prohibited by law and offered by a distillery or its representative.
+A participant may pick up an entry blank at a retail liquor store, but any prize must be delivered to the winner at a location other than a retail liquor store. - (b) "Premium" means an item, offered to promote a product, which a person may order from the distillery or its representative.
 A person may pick up an order form at a retail liquor store, but the item must be delivered at a location other than a retail liquor store.
-Examples of a premium include t-shirts, watches, and cameras.

-(c) "On-pack" means any item, including distilled spirits, attached to a distilled spirits product for sale in retail liquor stores.
+Examples of a premium include t-shirts, watches, and cameras. - (c) "On-pack" means any item, including distilled spirits, attached to a distilled spirits product for sale in retail liquor stores.

 Stat.
-Auth.: ORS 471 & ORS 472, including ORS 471.030, ORS 471.730(1), ORS 471.730(5), ORS 472.030, ORS 472.060(1) & ORS 472.060(2)(d)
+Auth.: ORS 471, 471.030, 471.730(1) & (5), 472.030, 472.060(1) & (2)(d)